macarey/soles4souls-twilio-demo/docs/twilio-setup.md

 # Twilio AI Assistant Integration Guide

 ## Overview
-This guide explains how to set up and configure Twilio AI Assistants for the Levelpath Shoes demo.
+This guide explains how to set up and configure Twilio AI Assistants for the **Soles4Souls** demo.

 ## Prerequisites
 1. Twilio Account with AI Assistants enabled